-Development parameters of the applicable general residential zones apply.
+Development parameters applicable to the primary land use apply.

 "riding school"

 Land use description: "riding school" means a place or undertaking for the leasing of horses and riding instructions against payment, and includes the care and stabling of the horses.